concordia000/Astrotrac360UI/README.md

-5. Enter the RA, DEC coordinates of the alignment star/object in decimal degrees.
-I know it is a pain to convert the coordinates, but for simplicity you might have to make do for now.
+5. Enter the RA, DEC coordinates of the alignment star/object in ~~decimal degrees.
+I know it is a pain to convert the coordinates, but for simplicity you might have to make do for now.~~ normal coordinates according to the format provided.

-    Use this website to get the decimal degree coordinates: https://www.swift.psu.edu/secure/toop/convert.htm
+    ~~Use this website to get the decimal degree coordinates: https://www.swift.psu.edu/secure/toop/convert.htm~~

     What this will do is to create a "local alignment" by calculating the local sidereal time at the time of alignment.